 Long story short?
 If you don’t get enough vitamin B5 in your diet, you’re going to be facing serious acne breakouts on your face, back, and chest.
-However, since vitamin B5 takes a multi-pronged approach to fighting those unwanted breakouts, supplementing with it can help dramatically reduce the number of spots on your face.
+However, since vitamin B5 takes a multi-pronged approach to fighting those unwanted breakouts, supplementing with it can help dramatically reduce the number of spots on your face and boost your skin health from the inside out. .
 (16, 17, & 18)

 Let us go ahead and repeat this one more time, a little bit louder for those in the back.
 Even if you aren’t deficient in vitamin B5, not getting enough of it in your diet can cause breakouts.
 However, adding it back in has been clinically proven to help lead to clear skin.

-In other words, you have nothing to lose – and everything to gain – when you add a vItamin B5 acne supplement into your diet.
-When you look at it like that, there’s literally no reason why you wouldn’t want to include a pantothenic acid supplement into your lifestyle.
+In other words, you have nothing to lose – and everything to gain – when you add a vitamin B5 acne supplement into your diet.
+When you look at it like that, there’s literally no reason why you wouldn’t want to include a pantothenic acid supplement into your your daily skincare routine.

 Vitamin B5 vs. Accutane